SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 3. Change the view to display monthly insights.
 4. Analyse the data presented in graphs and tables for accuracy and completeness.

-### Task 5: View Dashboard/Home

-**Objective**: Review the main dashboard for an overview of upcoming payments and overall balance.
+### Task 5: Review the main dashboard for an overview of upcoming payments and overall balance.

 **Steps**:
 1. Navigate to the "Dashboard/Home" section.